LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: value_listItem()
    :noindex:

-   Returns the value for the current item in a value list.
+   While in a `value_list` capture block, it returns the value for the current item.

 .. method:: selected()
    :noindex: